Booking.com

 TL;DR

-Team: Product Managers, Engineers, Moderators, Associates, Coaches, TLs
+Team: Project Lead, Product Managers, Engineers, Moderators, Associates, Mentors, TLs

-Tools: Figma, Google Forms, Video Interviews, Documentation, Internal Dashboards
+Tools: Figma, Maze, Google Forms, remote and in-person usability testing, Documentation, Internal Dashboards

 Note: Due to confidentiality agreements, specific details about the platform and proprietary design elements cannot be shared.